 Worship occurs in a relaxed and welcoming atmosphere.
 While we have experimented with different worship times and worship orders in the past, our current worship service at 11 am Sunday mornings throughout the year has a consistent flow and feeling.
-Preaching the Word is based on the Revised Common Lectionary readings, and the sermon reflections from chosen scriptures on the context of living Christian lives today with educational, challenging and spirit-filled sermons.
-The worship services and preaching themes are planned by the Worship Ministry Team.
-The year long theme and shorter sermon series help to keep us focused, and a Church Council member summarizes the scripture reading and sermon via the Weekly Update emailed during the week.
-Led by a skilled Minister of Music, the small choir leads the congregation in music that draws from many traditions, including European-American hymns, African-American traditional and contemporary music, and contemporary Christian music.
-We sing the old time religion, and we sing to the Lord a new song.
-As we say at every worship service, our most favorite time in worship is Passing the Peace, where we stand up and move throughout the sanctuary to greet each other and share the Love and Peace of Christ.
-We also have a meaningful offering time with many opportunities to give from canned food, box tops for education and prayer requests to pledges and donations.
-Our Penny Fund provides a joyful time to put coins and bills into a five-gallon water jug, so our smallest participants can actively and joyfully participate in giving.
+Preaching the Word is based on the Revised Common Lectionary readings, and the sermon reflections from chosen scriptures on the context of living Christian lives today with educational, challenging, and spirit-filled sermons.
+Weekly e-mail updates keep the congregation aware of events in the life of the church as well as community happenings that may be of interest.
+Our music draws from many traditions, including European-American hymns, African-American traditional and contemporary music, and contemporary Christian music.
+We sing the old time religion, and we sing to the Lord a new song.Our church employs several musicians with strengths in various areas of liturgical music.
+The congregation may be led to sing traditional hymns as well as gospel and contemporary Christian music, and guitar, piano and organ are all important instruments.
+Members and guests are welcome to share their musical gifts.
+Our worship has included liturgical dance, voice, stringed, wind and brass instruments and drums.
+Everyone in the congregation is invited to submit inspiring and uplifting songs for consideration.
+Our prayer time includes prayers from worshipers in the sanctuary and those attending on Zoom.

 Describe the educational program/faith formation vision of your church.
 For example, how are young people in leadership?
 How do people continue to form their faith over a lifetime?
 Name a topic studied or curriculum used recently; what was the impact of this study on those who attended?

-Our adult educational program occurs through short series held at different times (e.g., Advent and Lent) and on different topics.
-The educational groups and Church Council often read a current book to provide context for study and discussion.
+We have had adult educational programs of short series held at different times (e.g., Advent and Lent) and on different topics ( womanist and queer Bible study).
 COR encourages the use of Disciplines as an individual resource for daily study and prayer in addition to using The Upper Room and Our Daily Bread devotionals.